bmpickford/worksapcein8/README.md

 # @workspacein8

-Workspace generator.
+> Configurable workspace generator with premade templates for node and UI component libraries

  * Supports npm, yarn and pnpm
- * Can create node or UI libraries based on templates
+ * Node or UI libraries based on templates
+ * Supprts HTML, React and Lit
- * Can generate typescript and typedoc
+ * Typescript and Typedoc as optional includes

 ## Usage
 ```bash